LucaCappelletti94/extra_keras_metrics/README.rst

 Which metrics do I get?
 ----------------------------------------------
-You will get **all** the metrics from `Tensorflow <https://www.tensorflow.org/api_docs/python/tf/metrics/>`_.
+You will get all the following metrics taken directly from `Tensorflow <https://www.tensorflow.org/api_docs/python/tf/metrics/>`_.
 At the time of writing, the ones available are the following:

 The **non-parametric** ones are: